AUTOBarge/autobargesim/maps/demo/readme.md

 ## Setup
 Follow the steps below to run this demo:
 - Add +maps as your 'run' class.
-- Replace 'pwd' with the path of the folder where your .shp files are stored.
 - Enter the category you want to extract in the input bar Desirename.
 The code will classify according to the name of the .shp file, and eventually classify all .shp files of the same category name into one pgon_memory
 > Note：